-Aerobic capacity is the ability to maintain a high work output for a long period of time, while anaerobic capacity is the ability to perform very high workloads repeatedly.
+Aerobic capacity is the ability to maintain a high work output for a long period, while anaerobic capacity is the ability to perform very high workloads repeatedly.
 It is essential to train aerobic capacity as individuals with high baseline endurance are more resistant to fatigue and will have a faster recovery.
 This is supported by research, which found that tennis groundstroke hitting accuracy decreased by 69% from rest to volitional fatigue, while service accuracy decreased by 30% (Davey et al. 2002).
-Training the anaerobic system plays an important role in improving an individuals' tolerance to lactic acid build up and therefore their ability to cope with the stop-start nature of many sports.
+Training the anaerobic system plays an important role in improving an individuals' tolerance to lactic acid build-up and therefore their ability to cope with the stop-start nature of many sports.

 Meets the demands of the sport.
 Sports such as soccer, rugby, basketball and hockey involve intermittent exercise with bouts of short, intense activity breaking up long periods of low level, moderate intensity exercise.
 In soccer about 75-90% of the total body's energy expenditure and consumption come from the aerobic system (Reilly 1997) and although high-speed actions only contribute around 11% of the total distance covered, they generally are the key moments of the game that directly contribute to goal scoring opportunities (Drust et al. 2000).
 Consequently, soccer (and other games sports) uses a combination of aerobic and anaerobic metabolism, alternating between intense work and active recovery.

 Example Interval Sessions